dalibo/emaj/docs/en/webUsage.rst

    :align: center
    :class: screenshot

-   Figure 10 – A tables group's content.
+   Figure 10 – A table group's content.

 Tables group history
 --------------------

-The “*History*” tab displays the periods of time when the tables group exists and the periods of time when the group is in *LOGGING* state (*log sessions*).
+The “*History*” tab displays the periods of time when the table group exists and the periods of time when the group is in *LOGGING* state (*log sessions*).
 The historical depth depends on the *history_retention* parameter.

 .. figure:: images/emajweb_grouphistory.png
    :align: center
    :class: screenshot

-   Figure 11 – A tables group’s history.
+   Figure 11 – A table group’s history.

-Schemas and tables groups configuration
+Schemas and table groups configuration
 ---------------------------------------

 The "*Schemas*" tab displays the list of schemas contained in the database.

 By selecting one of them, two additional lists are displayed: the tables and the sequences contained by this schema.

 For both lists, the E-Maj properties and some general properties of each object become visible.
-Some action buttons allow to reach their structure or content and manage their assignment to tables groups.
+Some action buttons allow to reach their structure or content and manage their assignment to table groups.

 .. figure:: images/emajweb_schemas.png
    :align: center
    :class: screenshot

-   Figure 12 – Schema content and tables groups configuration.
+   Figure 12 – Schema content and table groups configuration.

 By clicking on a table or sequence name or on an eye icon, one gets details about the table or sequence characteristics and content.